qfe-bonn/QFE-Bonn-Handbook/docs/source/FAQ.rst

 General
 -------

-Community leaders will follow these guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 **Q: What is QFE Bonn?**

 A: The full name of QFE Bonn is Quantitative Finance & Economics Bonn.
 It connects university students who share a passion for learning and personal growth to explore real-world quantitative problems using data science.